Taxable income

 Table 4: The ten municipalities with the lowest average income per capita

 In the Covid year 2020, there was a sharp rise in unemployment benefits, which was due to the large number of workers receiving temporary unemployment benefits.
-There was a shift from earnings of employees and self-employed people to unemployment benefits.
+In 2021, this amount had decreased, but was still high, representing an increase of 45.1% compared to 2019.

 [1] The bridging pension was not included in unemployment benefits.